 Home and apartment vacancy rates are 7.0% in Lander City Center.
 NeighborhoodScout analysis shows that this rate is lower than 53.7% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Lander City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Lander City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 69.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Lander City Center neighborhood has more Belgian and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.4% of this neighborhood's residents have Belgian ancestry and 7.1% have Scottish ancestry.